EGI-Federation/documentation/content/en/internal/configuration-database/scopes/_index.md

   production status or certification status fields.
 For example if a site isn't marked as production it won't be monitored centrally even if it's marked as visible to EGI.
-- You can submit your request for new scope tags via GGUS to the "Configuration and Topology Database (GOCDB)" support unit.
+- You can submit your request for new scope tags via [EGI Helpdesk](../../helpdesk) to the "Configuration and Topology Database (GOCDB)" support unit.

 ## Reserved Scope Tags